openebs/website/docs/main/concepts/data-engines/replicated-storage.md

 ## Replicated Storage Overview

-**Replicated Storage** is a progressive sub-project of the CNCF (Cloud Native Computing Foundation) Open Source initiative [**OpenEBS**](https://openebs.io/).
+**Replicated Storage** (a.k.a Replicated Engine or Mayastor) is a progressive sub-project of the CNCF (Cloud Native Computing Foundation) Open Source initiative [**OpenEBS**](https://openebs.io/).
 OpenEBS is a Container Native Storage (CNS) solution that extends Kubernetes by providing a declarative data plane, offering resilient and adaptable storage for stateful applications.

 ## Design Goals